Black mixologists take the spotlight at this upcoming fireside chat

 "If you're from a Caribbean or Spanish household, rum in the go-to for everything," she says.
 "A lot of mixologists have an affinity for rum—their parents cooked with it, brewed it up in a tea—and mentioned that type of connection to rum.
 We're all connected in that way a little bit.

-The chat takes place on Monday, June 13, at 5pm on the Time Out Stage on the Fifth Floor of the Market.
+The chat takes place on Tuesday, June 21, at 7pm at Time Out Market Miami.
 Tickets are $35 and include a pre-ordered signed copy of the book and one cocktail and recipe card.
-Hall will be at Time Out Market Miami with mixologist Miguel Soto Rincon on June 21 for another chat.

 And for the month of June, the "Lacandon Cocktail" by Asare-Appiah from the book Black Excellence: A Comprehensive Guide to Black Mixology by Tamika Hall will be available at the Time Out Market bars in New York, Miami and Boston.
 For every Lacandon Cocktail sold, $1 will go to the National Black Farmers Association.